gferrarocamus/a-social-network/README.md

-# a-social-network
+# A Social Network

-> Based on my previous [building-facebook](https://github.com/gferrarocamus/building-facebook) project, this site is a social network built with Ruby on Rails in the style of Facebook, where users can sign up, friend other users, and share posts.
+This site is a social network in the style of Facebook, where users can sign up, friend other users, and share posts.

+Based on my previous [building-facebook](https://github.com/gferrarocamus/building-facebook) project, it is built with Ruby on Rails, using Devise and OmniAuth for authentication and RSpec for testing.

 ## Features

-- Sign up with your actual Facebook account or create an account prodiving email and password
+- Sign up with your actual Facebook account or create an account providing email and password
 - Search for other users and send them friend requests
 - Get notifications when someone sends you a friend request